Military Faculty Application Information

 We accept applications from officers of all branches except Medical Service Corps and the Judge Advocate General’s Corps.
 We have four TDA positions for Aviation officers (15B), who fly our department’s two fixed wing aircraft in support of the aerospace engineering program.
-We have 11 TDA positions for Corps of Engineer officers (21D), two for Functional Area 51 officers, and one for a Functional Area 49.
+We have 11 TDA positions for Corps of Engineer officers (21D), one for a Functional Area 51 officer, and one for a Functional Area 49 officer.
 All of our remaining positions are branch immaterial (01A).

 We normally select officers to begin graduate school in their 6th, 7th, or 8th year of service.
-Our next selection board, in January 2012, will consider officers from year groups 2005, 2006 and 2007.
-Selected officers will begin graduate school in 2013 and report to West Point in 2015.
-Officers in year groups 2008 and younger are encouraged to apply now and begin building their files; however, these files will not actually be considered by the selection board until they enter their three-year window of eligibility.
+Selected officers will begin graduate school 18 months after selection.
+On occasion, when an officer's timeline is constrained, it is possible to attend graduate school for less than two years.
+This option is not our first choice, and requires an exception to policy.
+Officers are encouraged to begin building their files as soon as possible and apply as soon as the fourth year of service; however, these files will not be considered by the selection board until they enter their three-year window of eligibility as described above.

 Only branch-qualified officers will be approved for ACS and a follow-on assignment to USMA.
 Thus, officers who will not be branch-qualified in time to start school by the 8th year of service are generally not eligible.
 We are committed to ensuring that our officers leave USMA with adequate time for an O-4 key developmental assignment prior to consideration for promotion to LTC in the primary zone.

 To be eligible for consideration, faculty candidates should have a bachelor’s degree in civil, mechanical, or aerospace engineering, or a closely related field.
 Most successful candidates have an undergraduate grade point average of 3.0 or higher, though this is not a rigid requirement.